Basic Vinaigrette and Variations

 This vinaigrette gets better if the flavors can marinate for a few hours.

 This recipe makes quite a small amount of dressing, 4 servings.
-For bigger crowd, you can double or multiply the ingredient amounts.
+For a bigger crowd, you can double or multiply the ingredient amounts.

 Testing, testing… Delicious salad dressing-to-be, could you believe that?